BranchMetrics/cordova-ionic-phonegap-branch-deep-linking-attribution/README.md

 **Install parameters:**
 * `BRANCH_KEY` - Your Branch live API key.
 You can sign up for your own Branch key at [https://dashboard.branch.io](https://dashboard.branch.io).
 * `URI_SCHEME` - It could be your app name or the URI set in your Branch dashboard.
 As a reminder, the URI scheme is what you use to open your app from a browser, i.e. `yourapp://`.
-* [optional] `ENCODED_ID` - This is for supporting App Links (6.0+) on Android.
-You can obtain the encoded id from the Branch dashboard.
-For more info about App Links, please see [this](https://github.com/BranchMetrics/Android-Deferred-Deep-Linking-SDK/blob/master/README.md#leverage-android-app-links-for-deep-linking) section of the Android readme.

 #### Cordova